epu-ntua/enershare-ai4ef-frontend/Wiki.md

 This front-end application is fully integrated with **EnerShare's Security Framework**, which is based on **Keycloak**, an open-source identity and access management solution.
-Thus, upon trying to access the platform without being logged-in, it automatically navigates the users to the common sign-in page (as illustrated below) created for the needs of the project.
+Thus, upon trying to access the platform without being logged-in (except from the Homepage and the Sign Up page), it automatically navigates the users to the common sign-in page (as illustrated below) created for the needs of the project.

 ![img_1.png](img_1.png)